The efficiently cheap way of selling your property!

 Let me give you a quick taste of how much cheaper we’re talking…

-There’s always conflicting percentages being thrown around in regards to agent fees, but let’s say the average high-street estate agent’s charges a commission fee of 1.5% including VAT.
+There’s always conflicting percentages being thrown around when it comes to high-street agent fees, but let’s say charges a commission fee of 1.5% including VAT.
 On a £250k property, that equates to a £3750 fee!
-Now, one of the more expensive online estate agent charges a fixed fee of around £900, so that’s a £2850 saving.
+Now, even when we compare that to one of the more expensive online estate agent charges, which charge a fixed fee of around £900, that’s a £2850 saving.
+The average online estate agent charges approx £500.
+Some charge a lot less.

 While there are plenty of online agents to choose from these days, the ones listed below are all hand-picked and highly rated.
 They will market your property across the biggest UK property portals (e.g. Rightmove and Zoopla) to ensure maximum exposure to prospective buyers.
 If you’re after more information on online estate agents, skip past the table below!